Castletown Cox: 20th century

+21st century

 The house was extensively restored in the early 21st century by George Magan, Baron Magan of Castletown.

-The house and 513 acres of land was offered for sale in 2017 and sold in 2018.
+The house and 513 acres of land was offered for sale in 2017 and sold in 2019 for approximately €20m to Kelcy Warren.

 In 2019, Lord Magan was evicted from Castletown Cox for failure to make rental payments of €100,000 per annum to the trust he had placed the estate into.